nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 data subsets
 - A MiM can't get enough data to figure out anything more than who authenticates
-- The servers DBMS doesn't offer enough information to do anything
+- The servers DBMS doesn't offer enough information to do anything (if values have been stored properly)
-- Login username and password are never exposed anywhere and is also invisible to the server
+- Login username and password are never exposed anywhere and is also invisible to the server (!)
 - During authentication a calculated MAC must match, before a KDF generated sequence is being generated and compared to finalize an authentication, which protects from DoS using pure random data